-- The same fee will be charged for referencing the guarantor if one is required
+- The same fee will be charged for referencing a guarantor if one is required

 - The landlord may ask for a holding deposit to secure the property and take the property off the market

 - Always get a receipt and make sure you have your landlords email, mobile and home address at this stage.
-You may also want to ask see some photo ID
+You may also want to ask to see the landlord’s photo ID

 - Do not hand over any money before you see the property and avoid taking cash to the viewing itself.